kubernetes-sigs/kueue/keps/582-preempt-based-on-flavor-order/README.md

 instances.
 If high priority jobs can preempt jobs in standard instances before trying spot instances, stability can be achieved.

-My use case can be supported by setting `flavorFungibility` to `BeforeNextFlavor`  in the Kueue configuration.
+My use case can be supported by setting `.Spec.FlavorFungibility.WhenCanPreempt` to `Preempt`  in the ClusterQueue's spec.

 ### Notes/Constraints/Caveats (Optional)